drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L02/slides.md

 Document stores are another type of NoSQL database that store data in semi-structured documents, typically in JSON or BSON format.
 Each document can have a different structure, allowing for flexibility in data representation.
 Document stores are well-suited for content management systems, e-commerce applications, and any use case where data can vary in structure.

+Some popular document stores include **MongoDB** and **Firestore**.
+They provide a flexible schema and support for complex queries.

 <div class = "col-wrapper">
 <div class="c1" style = "width: 50%">

-Some popular document stores include MongoDB and Firestore.
-They provide a flexible schema and support for complex queries.
+> The key difference between key-value stores and document stores is that while key-value stores map a single key to a single value, document stores allow for more complex data structures by storing entire documents as values.

 </div>
 <div class="c2" style = "width: 50%">